abiiralbhattarai/NFTDEMO/README.md

-# ERC721 creation using Hardhat and OpenZeppelin
+# ERC721 creation using Hardhat and OpenZeppelin and deployed.